Diabetic Neuropathy – What is a Total Contact Cast?

 What is a total contact cast?

 A total contact cast is a cast used to treat ulcers (serious, deep sores) on a person’s foot.
-It consists of a fiberglass shell that fits around your leg and foot very closely and has a bar on the bottom.
-The shell touches your whole foot–that’s why it is called a total contact cast.
+It consists of a fiberglass or plaster shell with a bar on the bottom.
+The shell fits around your leg and foot very closely.
+It follows the shape of your whole foot.
+That’s why it is called a total contact cast.
+It is designed to distribute weight along the entire sole of the foot.

 The cast helps to protect the skin on your foot.
 Where the cast sits under the ulcer, there is a layer of soft foam.
 This makes a space so that no pressure is put on the sore and it can heal more quickly.
 The cast has only a small amount of padding around the rest of the foot.
 The bar on the bottom keeps weight off of your foot when you are standing or walking.

-People who have diabetes often have trouble with their feet.
-Part of the problem is that the loss of feeling in your feet makes it hard for you to tell if you have a blister or sore.
-If little sores aren’t taken care of, they can get worse and turn into ulcers.
+Total contact casts are commonly used by people who have diabetes with foot ulcers that are not healing.
+Diabetes can cause problems with the feet.
+A complication called neuropathy can cause a loss of feeling in the feet.
+This can make it hard to tell if you have a blister or sore on your foot.
+Small sores can turn into big sores fast.
+If small sores aren’t taken care of, they can get worse and turn into ulcers.

-The total contact cast will help your ulcer heal.
+The total contact cast takes the pressure off the ulcer.
+This will help your ulcer heal.
 If you keep walking without the cast, the ulcer won’t heal.
-The cast takes pressure off the ulcer.

 Wearing a total contact cast helps most ulcers heal in 6 to 8 weeks.
 Your healthcare provider will probably change your cast 1 to 2 days after it is put on.
 After that, you’ll probably get a new cast every week until you are ready to wear shoes.